-One reason for concern here is that simultaneously segregating mutations (both beneficial and deleterious) interfere with each other in the selection process, diminishing their individual probabilities of fixation (Frenkel et al. 2014).
-As new beneficial mutations arise, their fates will be determined by the fitness of the linked backgrounds in which they appear (Figure 4.2).
-Theoretical work suggests that selective interference between linked beneficial mutations reduces the scaling of the overall rate of adaptation from linear to as little as logarithmic in N_e beyond the domain of the sequential model (Neher 2013; Weissman and Barton 2012; Weissman and Hallatschek 2014).
-Cosegregating deleterious mutations may play a more prominent role in reducing the rate of adaptive evolution, as the majority of de novo mutations are deleterious.
+The primary reason for concern with violations of the sequential model is that simultaneously segregating mutations (both beneficial and deleterious) at different nucleotide sites interfere with each other in the selection process, diminishing the probabilities of fixation of the good and the purging of the bad (Campos and Wahl 2009, 2010; Frenkel et al. 2014; Pénisson et al. 2017).
+As new beneficial mutations arise, their fates are determined by the fitness of the linked backgrounds in which they appear, which will vary in large populations (Figure 4.2).
+Cosegregating deleterious mutations play a particularly prominent role in reducing the rate of adaptive evolution, as the majority of de novo mutations are deleterious.
 If tightly linked to a segregating deleterious mutation, a beneficial mutation will not experience its full intrinsic advantage, and in some cases will be completely overshadowed by the linked background load (Good and Desai 2014).

-The central point is that although the effects of background variation do not alter the expectation that the rate of adaptive evolution will scale positively with N_e (all other things being equal), the gradient of scaling will likely decline with increasing N_e .
+The central point here is that although the effects of background variation do not alter the expectation that the rate of adaptive evolution will scale positively with N_e , the gradient of scaling is expected to decline substantially with increasing N. Theoretical work suggests that selective interference reduces the scaling of the rate of adaptation from linear with N in the sequential domain to as weakly as logarithmic in N beyond that point (Weissman and Barton 2012; Neher 2013; Weissman and Hallatschek 2014).

-All of these interference effects can be observed in long-term laboratory evolution experiments involving microbes.
-For example, Figure 5.2 illustrates the trajectories of genome-wide mutant-allele frequencies in three replicate populations of $E.\ coli$ grown in just 10 ml of medium.
+Selective interference is commonly observed in long-term laboratory evolution experiments involving microbes.
+For example, Figure 5.2 illustrates the trajectories of genome-wide mutant-allele frequencies in three replicate populations of E. coli grown in just 10 ml of medium.
 Over a period of 60,000 generations, these populations experienced an average 30% increase in fitness in the culture conditions, albeit at a diminishing rate.
-The norm was for many mutations to be simultaneously polymorphic, and although many fixations of individual mutations can be seen, more often than not, groups of mutations increase (and sometimes decline) in a coordinated manner.
-This is a simple consequence of the clonal nature of the experimental populations, as a single, positively selected mutation driving to fixation sweeps along all linked "passenger" mutations (some of which themselves have beneficial or deleterious fitness effects).
+The norm in these kinds of experiments is for many mutations to be simultaneously polymorphic, and more often than not, groups of mutations increase (and sometimes decline) in a coordinated manner.
+As noted earlier for asexual populations of yeast (Figure 4.9), this is a simple consequence of the clonal nature of the experimental populations, as a single, positively selected mutation driving to fixation sweeps along all linked "passenger" mutations (some of which themselves have beneficial or deleterious fitness effects).

-Examples can also be seen of mutations reaching very high frequencies in a short period of time (which can only be due to positive selection), followed by a subsequent decline to 0.0 as other more fit mutant clones take over.
-In one population, two major clones, each containing multiple mutations, appear to reach equilibrium frequencies, with neither going to fixation (middle panel); this may be a result of some form of frequency-dependent selection, with each clone providing a metabolic product beneficial to the other.
+Examples can also be seen in Figure 5.2 of mutations reaching very high frequencies in a short period of time, followed by a subsequent decline to 0.0 as other more fit mutant clones take over.
+In one population, two major clones, each containing multiple mutations, appear to reach equilibrium frequencies, with neither going to fixation (middle panel); this may be a result of some form of frequencydependent selection, with each clone providing a metabolic product beneficial to the other (Behringer et al. 2018).
 In another case, there is a massive accumulation of mutations near the midpoint of the experiment (lower panel), owing to the appearance of a mutator strain, which may have hitchhiked to fixation in linkage with a beneficial mutation that it promoted.